 However, there is no one type of business bank account.
 Many types of business bank accounts exist.
 It depends on what kind of business you run, its size, and its complexity.

-However, it would be better if you hire a bookkeeper, so he helps you keep your finance in order and choosing the right bank account for your business.
+It would be better if you hire a bookkeeper, so he helps you keep your finance in order and choose the right bank account for your business.